nxp-imx/mfgtools/README.md

  - macOS (Catalina)
  - 32 bit systems will have problems with big files.

+ # Python bindings
+ We also provide Python bindings for `libuuu` to enable integration of functionality from `uuu` into your code.
+For more information see [wrapper](./wrapper/).

 # License
 uuu is licensed under the BSD license.
 See LICENSE.
 The BSD licensed prebuilt Windows binary version of uuu is statically linked with the LGPL libusb library, which remains LGPL.